t-o-k/POV-Ray-3D-L-system/README.md

 (    Increase the turning angle by multiplying by a scale factor and/or adding an increment )    Decrease the turning angle by subtracting an increment and/or dividing by a scale factor
 @    Draw a sphere with cylinder radius
+:    Select the first material in the array of materials ;    Select the next material in the array of materials.
+If the current material is the last one, the first material is selected
 ```

 The following macros must be called before the L_Transform() macro in order to enable use of the symbols listed before them: